Updated 17 December 2020

 - to contractors, service providers, and other third parties we use to support our business; and

 - with your consent in any other cases.

 We may employ third party companies and individuals to facilitate our Platform (“Service Providers”), provide the Platform on our behalf, perform Platform-related services or assist us in analyzing how our Platform is used.
 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 We use Mixpanel and Intercom to analyze the use of our Platform and provide customer service.

-Intercom manages our user profiles and customer support.
-If you would prefer to opt out of having your user profile shared with Intercom, please email us at email@example.com.
+Intercom manages our user profiles, customer communication, and customer support.
+They may receive information such as your email, name, job role (as selected during Visly account setup), and company. as well as any information supplied in customer support emails.
+If you would prefer to opt out of having your user profile shared with Intercom, please email us at firstname.lastname@example.org.
 Please note that opting out from data sharing with Intercom will remove our ability to send you product updates and beta testing invitations.

 We use Stripe to process payments for Platform Subscriptions.

 You use our Platform at your own risk.
 While the security of your data is important to us, please remember that no method of transmission over the Internet or of electronic storage is 100% secure.
 Although we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.